 A couple of nurses swarmed him as he staggered through the emergency room doors (oh wow, Kurt had grown this year, he was heavy), and a doctor came flying at him.
 "What happened?"

 One of the nurses turned tail to shout down the busy hall for a gurney, and Finn managed to wheeze out an explanation, telling them about the slippery floor and the knife.

 The doctor, an older woman with long dark hair and darker eyes, just nodded along as they laid Kurt out on the gurney and peeled off the now thoroughly blood-soaked dishtowel, examining the wound.
 Finn could see that it had mostly stopped bleeding, but, damn, it was still too much blood, even he knew that.

-"Damnit, it hasn't nicked an artery but –" The doctor barked off something Finn totally didn't understand.
-Not even a little.
-The nurses did though, and they all peeled off and then Kurt was literally whisked away before Finn could ask what the hell was going to happen.
+"Damn it, it hasn't nicked an artery but –" The doctor barked off something Finn totally didn't understand, not even a little.
+The nurses did though, and they all peeled off and then Kurt was whisked away before Finn could ask what the hell was going to happen.

 "Hey, hey, hun."
 A small black woman dressed in scrubs tugged on Finn's arm.
 "You weren't hurt too, were you?"

 Finn blinked at her, then stared down at the smudges of blood all over his clothes.
 "No, no, just him.
 Just my stepbrother.
 Oh God, there was so much, I mean –"